SDHCAL/GRPC_RawHit_Readout_Analyse/README.md

 The installation script for the database library is Modules/ILC_SDHCAL_ConfDB_installer.sh

 For october 2016 GIF, the configuration setup has been included in the soft : you don't need to build against the database.
-So therecommended build is :
+So the recommended build is :

 - mkdir build
 - cd build